-The appraised value of the property on which an easement has been placed may be lowered through the relinquishment of development rights; which can reduce capital gains when the land is sold or transferred.
+The fair market value of the property on which an easement has been placed may be lowered by relinquishing certain development rights.
+The difference between fair market value of the property before the conservation easement and after the conservation easement equals the value of the tax receipt, which can reduce capital gains when the land is sold or transferred.

-In certain circumstances, conservation easements can be sold to an eligible organization (i.e., land trust, municipality) to reduce debt loads, and to provide return for non-farming heirs.
+In certain circumstances, conservation easements may be purchased by an eligible organization such as a land trust or municipality to reduce farm debt loads, and to provide funds for non-farming heirs.